datarefuge/workflow/README.md

 Seeders and Sorters canvass the resources of a given government agency, identifying important URLs.
 They identify whether those URLs can be crawled by the Internet Archive's webcrawler.
 If the URLs are crawlable, the Seeders/Sorters nominate them to the End-of-Term (EOT) project, otherwise they add them to the Uncrawlable spreadsheet using the project's Chrome Extension.

 ### 2. [Researchers](research.md)
-Researchers inspect the "uncrawlable" list to confirm that seeders' assessments were correct (that is, that the URL/dataset is indeed uncrawlable).
+Researchers inspect the "uncrawlable" list to confirm that seeders' assessments were correct (that is, that the URL/dataset is indeed uncrawlable), and investigate how the dataset could be best harvested.
 [Research.md](research.md) describes this process in more detail.

 *We recommend that a Researchers and Harvesters (see below) work together in pairs, as much communication is needed between the two roles.
 In some case, one same person will fulfill both roles.*